 Interface fire zones are areas where commercial and residential buildings could be threatened in the event of a wildfire.

-With the potential for bush fires to progress rapidly we have designed a vehicle for rapid response in the bush (Brush 1) and a tanker (Tender 1) to support it.
+With the potential for bush fires to progress rapidly we have designed a vehicle for rapid response in the bush (Brush 1).

 Information on protecting your home in the event of an interface fire is available from Office of the Fire Commissioner and the Wildfire Management Branch.